awsafur2324/PetHouseBD_Client_React/README.md

 # Project Name - Pet House BD
 # Live Link - https://66797bb9235f9bb1d8a5c340--splendorous-trifle-6f2238.netlify.app/

+# Overview -
+A comprehensive web application for managing pet adoptions and donations.
+This platform allows users to browse available pets, submit adoption requests, and make donations to support the shelter.

 # Feature -
 1. In the platform users can set pets for Adoption and donation campaigns